 If you’re looking for ways to extend your company, staff augmentation might help you to deal with it.
 This business practice not only helps with bridging different skill gaps but also saves you money and energy.

-I’ve been managing operational processes for IT companies for 15 years and seen the many challenges that tech companies face throughout their development.
-The team expanding process is the hardest one to address.
+I’ve been managing operational processes for IT companies for 15 years and have seen many challenges that tech companies face throughout their development.
+The team expansion process is the hardest one to address.
 Thus, I’ve decided to write this article to hack staff augmentation for everyone looking to adopt it in the future.
 I will also dwell on IT staff augmentation prospects, types of staffing providers and share the best practices for choosing the right engagement model for your tech business.

 What is Staff Augmentation?